Promoting Academic Integrity in Your Course

 Reporting Scholastic Dishonesty

 One way of supporting academic integrity is to consistently report scholastic dishonesty as it occurs.
-University policy requires instructors to report student scholastic dishonesty to the Office for Student Conduct and Academic Integrity.
+University policy requires instructors to report student scholastic dishonesty to the Office for Student Community Standards.
 This enables the University to identify problems and address them with students.
-Click here for more information about reporting
+Click here for more information about reporting.